aksellovstad/Glyphs-Scripts/README.md

 `PasteComponent.py` lets you *add* a specified component to every currently selected glyph in the font.

-`RemoveComponent.py` lets you *remove* a specified component to every currently selected glyph in the font.
+`RemoveComponent.py` lets you *remove* a specified component from every currently selected glyph in the font.

 ## **Build Shapes**